Evolutionary BP+OSD Decoding for Low-Latency Quantum Error Correction: Evolutionary BP

-Although the DE algorithm is a powerful tool for optimizing non-differentiable problems, it tends to converge to a local optimum when too many weights are optimized simultaneously.
-To substantially reduce the number of weights, we employ a weight sharing technique.
-For VN weights, we adopt spatial sharing \cite{Dai2021}, i.e., $\overline{w}_v^{(\ell)} = \overline{w}^{(\ell)}$ for all VNs within iteration $\ell$.
-For CN weights $w_{c \to v}^{(\ell)}$, however, applying spatial sharing can cause message trapping across symmetric structures in quantum codes~\cite{RaveendranVasic2021}.
+Although the DE algorithm is a robust tool for optimizing non-differentiable problems, its convergence typically degrades as the dimensionality of the search space increases.
+The total number of weights in the set $\mathcal{W} = \{\overline{w}_{j}^{(\ell)}, {w}_{i' \to j}^{(\ell)}\}$ is $\overline{\ell} \times (n + e)$, where $e$ denotes the number of edges in the Tanner graph.
+For instance, an $[[d^2, 1, d]]$ surface code requires $\overline{\ell} \times (d^2 + 4d(d+1))$ weights.
+For $d=11$ and $\overline{\ell}=5$, this amounts to $2{,}805$ weights, a scale that significantly degrades the efficiency of DE-based optimization.
+To reduce the number of weights, we employ the weight sharing technique.
+For VN weights, we adopt spatial sharing \cite{Dai2021}, where a single weight is applied to all VNs at each iteration, i.e., $\overline{w}_j^{(\ell)} = \overline{w}^{(\ell)}$.
+For CN weights ${w}_{i \to j}^{(\ell)}$, however, simple spatial sharing can cause message trapping due to the symmetric structures inherent in quantum codes~\cite{RaveendranVasic2021}.

-To address this issue, we introduce an edge-indexed weight-sharing scheme, where weights assigned to edges in a CN are shared by all other CNs with the same degree.
-Assume that the code contains two CN degree types, $r_1$ and $r_2$, as in surface and QLDPC codes.
-For example, the surface code with $d=3$ in Fig.~\ref{Fig:block_diagram}(b) includes four CNs with $r_1 = 4$ and four CNs with $r_2 = 2$.
-The edge-indexed sharing scheme defines a weight set $\{w_1^{(\ell)}, \ldots, w_{\overline{r}}^{(\ell)}\}$ for $\overline{r} = r_1 + r_2$.
-The first $r_1$ weights correspond to CNs with degree $r_1$, and the next $r_2$ weights correspond to CNs with degree $r_2$.
-Each edge uses a weight determined by its local index; for instance, the second edge of a degree-$r_1$ CN uses $w_2^{(\ell)}$, whereas the second edge of a degree-$r_2$ CN uses $w_{r_1+2}^{(\ell)}$.
-Accordingly, the proposed sharing method reduces the weight set to
+To address this issue, we introduce an edge-indexed sharing method, in which weights are shared among CNs of the same degree and assigned based on their local edge indices.
+Consider a code with two CN degree types, $r_1$ and $r_2$, such as surface or QLDPC codes.
+For example, the surface code with $d=3$ in Fig.~\ref{Fig:Surface} includes four CNs with $r_1 = 4$ and four CNs with $r_2 = 2$.
+The edge-indexed sharing method defines a set of CN weights $\{w_1^{(\ell)}, \ldots, w_{\overline{r}}^{(\ell)}\}$ for $\overline{r} = r_1 + r_2$.
+The first $r_1$ weights are assigned to edges of degree-$r_1$ CNs, while the remaining $r_2$ weights are assigned to edges of degree-$r_2$ CNs.
+Specifically, the $j$-th edge of a degree-$r_1$ CN uses $w_j^{(\ell)}$, whereas the $j$-th edge of a degree-$r_2$ CN uses $w_{r_1+j}^{(\ell)}$.
+Accordingly, the weight set is reduced to

-In Fig.~\ref{Fig:block_diagram}(b), for degree-4 CNs, solid edges of the same color share the identical weight, while dashed edges connected to degree-2 CNs also share weights by colors, following the same principle.
+In Fig.~\ref{Fig:block_diagram}(b), for four degree-4 CNs, solid edges of the same color share the identical weight, while dashed edges connected to degree-2 CNs also share weights by colors, following the same principle.